Extenuating Circumstances

 How to Apply For Extenuating Circumstances

 1. Fill out the extenuating circumstances form.
+You can find the form under the section 'How do I apply' under 'Extenuating Circumstances and Late Submission Section'.
 Please use Mozilla Firefox to complete the form, and avoid the use of a tablet or phone.
 Do not copy and paste information into the EC form.
-You can choose to apply for a short extension (up to 15 days), deferral, or inform the Assessment Board of your extenuating circumstances - more information is below.
+You can choose to apply for a short extension (24 hours late submission with the equivalent of 10% grade penalty for individual written assessments), deferral, or inform the Assessment Board of your extenuating circumstances - more information is below.

 2. Write your statement.
 This should include the following: